dovetail-genomics/HiChiP/docs/source/index.rst

 ========
 - The Dovetail™ HiChIP MNase Kit combines the benefits of ChIP-seq with Hi-C, a proximity ligation method that captures long-range interactions using standard Illumina paired-end sequencing, enabling researchers to query protein-directed chromatin conformation mediated by specific proteins of interest.

-- Key benefits of HiChiP:
+- Key benefits of HiChIP:

   - Capture ChIP-seq and Hi-C data together in a single library
   - Map chromatin interactions at nucleosome level resolution